kamilwylegala/simple-pgbench/README.md

 ## Test cases

 Before each case, run: `./restore-db.sh` to restore the database to a clean state.
+After that wait a 1 minute.

 ### Case 1